AndreIglesias/-Bgp-At-Doors-of-Autonomous-Systems-is-Simple/docs/README.md

 - BGP is configured to carry reachability information for various protocols, including IPv4, IPv6, and EVPN, demonstrating a comprehensive understanding of BGP's capabilities.

 [![](p3.topology.gif)](https://github.com/AndreIglesias/Bgp-At-Doors-of-Autonomous-Systems-is-Simple/tree/main/P3)

-## File Organization

-All configuration files are structured within folders located at the root of this repository.
-Mandatory parts of the project are segregated into folders named p1, p2, and p3, facilitating easy access and navigation for collaborators and recruiters.